Young-ook/terraform-aws-eks/examples/blueprint/README.md

 ```

 ### AWS Graviton (Multi-Arch)
 [AWS Graviton](https://aws.amazon.com/ec2/graviton/) processors are custom built by Amazon Web Services using 64-bit ARM Neoverse cores to deliver the best price performance for you cloud workloads running on Amazon EC2.
 The new general purpose (M6g), compute-optimized (C6g), and memory-optimized (R6g) instances deliver up to 40% better price/performance over comparable current generation x86-based instances for scale-out and Arm-based applications such as web servers, containerized microservices, caching fleets, and distributed data stores that are supported by the extensive Arm ecosystem.
 You can mix x86 and Arm based EC2 instances within a cluster, and easily evaluate Arm-based application in existing environments.
 Here is a useful [getting started](https://github.com/aws/aws-graviton-getting-started) guide on how to start to use AWS Graviton.
-This github repository would be good point where to start.
-You can find out more details about how to build, run and optimize your application for AWS Graviton processors.
+This github repository would be good point where to start, you can find out more details about how to build, run and optimize your application for AWS Graviton processors.

 ![aws-graviton2-perf](../../images/aws-graviton2-perf.png)
 *source*: [AnandTech](https://www.anandtech.com/show/15578/cloud-clash-amazon-graviton2-arm-against-intel-and-amd)

-To run an example of hybrid-architecture node groups with AWS Graviton, use the another fixture template that configures to only use AWS Graviton based instances.
+To run an example of hybrid-architecture node groups with AWS Graviton, use the another template file that configures to only use AWS Graviton based instances.
 This stap will create both ARM64 and AMD64 architecture based instances for hybrid archtecture computing example.
 ```
 terraform apply -var-file fixture.graviton.tfvars
 ```